-It’s also inspired a number of spinoffs, among them 100 episodes of an animated TV series, a Broadway musical, a slew of video games and, now, a live action feature with Will Smith playing the Genie, a role made famous by Robin Williams in the classic animated film.
+Well that original film certainly inspired a number of spinoffs, among them 100 episodes of an animated TV series, a Broadway musical, a slew of video games and that live action film.

 Twenty-seven years ago it was a whole new world, especially for Disney animation.
 The studio was coming off of the one-two success of The Little Mermaid and Beauty and the Beast and, in its search for another fairytale to bring to animated life, they turned their attention to Aladdin.
 On the surface, it’s about a street urchin who finds a genie that he uses to turn him into a prince all in an attempt to win the heart of the princess Jasmine.
 On a deeper level, though, it’s about being true to yourself and finding the magic within (don’t puke — it’s not nearly as sappy as that sounds).